Top physician software systems for modern practices

 Which EHR company is the largest vendor?

-What EHRs are used in healthcare facilities?
+What specific physician software systems are used in healthcare facilities?

 Epic is primarily used in hospitals, large health systems, and academic medical centers.
 Cerner is a popular choice for mid-sized hospitals and health systems.
 Athenahealth is prevalent in ambulatory care settings, smaller practices, and some hospitals.
-Tebra competes against larger vendors like Athenahealth and eClinicalWorks, and is recognized as a significant player for independent healthcare practices.
+Tebra competes against larger vendors like Athenahealth and eClinicalWorks, and is recognized as a significant player for private healthcare practices.

 What are the 3 main types of medical record systems?